Connect your observability stack to our platform

 Severity | Required | Minor , Warning , Critical |

-Title | Optional | Defaults to your integration’s name |
+Title | Optional | If omitted, defaults to your integration’s name |

 Type | Description | Values | |